 Information on how much the AFL-CIO spent, in which districts, and how it allocated the money among TV ads, radio ads, and other campaign activities is scant.
 Since the AFL-CIO's campaign was independent, it is not required to make the details of its expenditures public.
 Two measures of the AFL-CIO's campaign at the congressional-district level, however, are publicly available, both of which were compiled by the Congressional Quarterly.
 The first is whether or not the AFL-CIO ran any TV or radio ads in the district.
 The second is whether or not the AFL-CIO ran electronic voter education guides in the district.
 The voter education guides are a better indicator that the union' s effort in the district was relatively intense.
 Therefore, we have used them to measure the impact of the AFL-CIO' s campaign.

 Under this measure, 35 districts were heavily targeted by the campaign and 178 districts were not.
-Table 7 shows that the reelection rate of incumbent Republicans in targeted districts (71 percent) was far lower than it was in districts that were not targeted (96 percent).
+The reelection rate of incumbent Republicans in targeted districts (71 percent) was far lower than it was in districts that were not targeted (96 percent).
 The lower reelection rate, however, does not necessarily reflect the impact of the AFL-CIO' s campaign, for the campaign targeted Republican incumbents that were particularly vulnerable.
 Similarly, it avoided targeting safe Republican districts.
-To illustrate this point, table 7 compares 1994 election margins between targeted and untargeted Republican incumbents.

-Column 2 of the table contains the average margin of victory in 1994.
-For targeted Republican incumbents, the average margin was 8 percentage points.
+For targeted Republican incumbents, the average margin was 8 percentage points in 1994.
 In contrast, the average 1994 margin among incumbents whom the AFL-CIO chose not to target was 32 percentage points.
-Columns 3 and 4 of table 7 display a breakdown of targeted and nontargeted districts.
 The columns show the proportion of targeted and nontargeted districts that are considered vulnerable districts versus safe districts.
 (Vulnerable districts are defined as those in which the Republican incumbent won his 1994 election with less than 55 percent of the popular vote; safe districts are those in which the Republican incumbent won his 1994 election with greater than 60 percent of the popular vote.)
 Among those districts targeted by the AFL-CIO campaign, 37 percent were held by vulnerable Republicans.
 In contrast, only 15 percent of the districts the AFL-CIO avoided were vulnerable.
 Only 9 percent of the targeted seats were safe seats, whereas 75 percent of seats avoided by the AFL-CIO were safe seats.
 In view of the fact that the AFL-CIO campaign disproportionately targeted Republican incumbents in vulnerable districts, determining the precise impact of the campaign requires the use of more than simple cross-tabulations.

 In our more sophisticated empirical work, we estimate the partial impact of AFL-CIO targeting controlling for two measures of vulnerability: the degree of liberalism in the district, as measured by the percentage of the district' s 1992 presidential vote for Bill Clinton, and the incumbent' s vote margin in the preceding House election.
 The details of our statistical work are reported in the appendix.